Andrew B. Newberg

 Andrew Newberg is an American neuroscientist who is a professor in the Department of Integrative Medicine and Nutritional Sciences and the director of research at the Marcus Institute of Integrative Health at Thomas Jefferson University Hospital, previously an adjunct professor of religious studies and a lecturer in psychology in the Biological Basis of Behavior Program at the University of Pennsylvania.

 He has been a prominent researcher in the field of nuclear medical brain imaging and neurotheology.
 In particular, his research has focused on the development of neurotransmitter tracers for the evaluation of religiosity as well as neurological and psychiatric disorders including clinical depression, head injury, Alzheimer's disease, and Parkinson's disease.

-His 2010 book Principles of Neurotheology gives a basic understanding on the research done so far on neurotheology.

-Biography

-Newberg graduated from Haverford College in 1988 with a degree in chemistry and then received his medical degree in 1993 from the University of Pennsylvania.
-He then completed postgraduate training in Internal Medicine with a Residency at the Graduate Hospital from 1993 to 1996, and then did a Fellowship in Nuclear Medicine at the University of Pennsylvania Department of Radiology from 1996 to 1998.
-He was certified in Internal Medicine by the American Board of Internal Medicine in 1997 and certified in Nuclear Medicine by the American Board of Nuclear Medicine in 1998.

-Because of his work in the intersection between religion and the brain, he was an adjunct assistant professor in the Department of Religious Studies at the University of Pennsylvania.
-From 2005 to 2010 he was also the Director of the Center for Spirituality and the Mind.
-Newberg also teaches a neuroimaging course in the Biological Basis of Behavior Program.

 Academic research

 In the early 1990s, he began to research the intersection between the brain and religious and spiritual experiences.
 In this work, also sometimes referred to as "neurotheology", Newberg described the possible neurophysiological mechanisms associated with religious and spiritual experiences.
 His initial research included the use of functional brain imaging to study Buddhist meditators and Franciscan nuns in prayer.
 He has continued to study religious and spiritual phenomena including topics related to forgiveness, meditation, prayer, spiritual development, morality, and belief.
 This work has been incorporated more recently into a new Center for Spirituality and the Mind at the University of Pennsylvania.